-From Anna on August 15th, 2008 in General Remodel
+From Dean Dowd on August 15, 2008 in General Remodel

 Another way we worked to distract from the small nature of our home was to maximize the lighting.
 We accomplished this by painting the rooms bright and cheery colors, and only using sheers with hidden blinds on the windows.